 Is It Illegal to Drive Without a Bumper?

 In many states, it is illegal to drive a car without front and rear bumpers.
-These regulatory laws are in places because bumpers are an important car safety feature, and driving a car without them can be extremely dangerous in the event of a wreck.
+These regulatory laws are in place because bumpers are an important car safety feature, and driving a car without them can be extremely dangerous in the event of a wreck.

 We reviewed state statutes, administrative codes, and car inspection requirements in each state and found that each state falls into one of three categories: